buzzykiwi/zapier-fluxx-community/MULTI_VALUE_FIELDS.md

 * "Remove" instructions are performed before "add" instructions, irrespective of what order you put them in.
 * A delimiter at the start of each line is required, but it does not have to be "#", as long as the same delimter is used during the rest of that line.
 You may wish to use a different delimiter if one of your options contains the character "#".
-* If your values are heirarchical, specify the full path to the value you want to add/delete, using the delimiter to separate the path portions.
+* If your values are hierarchical, specify the full path to the value you want to add/delete, using the delimiter to separate the path portions.

-e.g. let's say you have this hierarchy of options for a multi-value list:
+e.g. let's say you have this hierarchy of options for a multi-value list on a particular field in Fluxx:

 * California
   * Los Angeles